PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 }
 ```

-- `prdGenerationSubgraph` : It generates different sections of the PRD like executive summary, customer analysis, market research, product strategy, implementation strategy, etc.
+- `prdGenerationSubgraph` : Generates PRD sections like executive summary, customer analysis, market research, product strategy, implementation strategy, etc.

-- `markdownToPdf` : It converts the generated PRD markdown to a PDF file.
+- `markdownToPdf` : Converts the generated PRD markdown to a PDF file.

 - ![PRD Execution flow](./images/prd-graph-run-500.gif)

-- Once you run the workflow in langgraph studio, you will see the created file in the `./prd-files` folder with the name `mini-prd-<date-time>.pdf`.
+- Once you run the workflow in langgraph studio, PDF output will be saved in the `./prd-files` directory named `mini-prd-<date-time>.pdf`.

-Note : You can adjust the prompts in the `src/agent/prompts/` folder according to your needs.
+Note : Adjust prompts in the `src/agent/prompts/` folder as needed.

 ## Salesforce Integration (optional)

 Sign up at [salesforce](https://developer.salesforce.com/signup) to get `SF_USERNAME` and `SF_PASSWORD` keys.
 You can get `SF_SECURITY_TOKEN` from `Settings -> Personal Information -> Reset Security Token`.

-Then Set up below environment variables:
+Set up the following environment variables:

 ```sh
 # ==============================================